FreimanVS/restaurants-project/README.md

 To initialize database you need to add a scheme 'restaurants' in MySQL and start FillingDatabase class from sql package of this project.
 After that your MYSQL will be ready to work.
 Then it's important to login by "admin":"admin" with a Basic Auth and open '/api/v1/roles' POST to initialize roles.

 You can also register new users using '/api/v1/users POST'.
 Username and password that you fill in a Basic Auth form will be save into database.
 Any of them will automatically have a role 'user'.
+This is available for any users.

 There is the only one user with a role 'admin' using username: "admin" and password: "admin".

 There is also '/api/v1/menu' POST which is only available for admins.
 You must send a json like this {